scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 When readthis tries to write information in one of the above formats, it tries to store both the data and the serialization format together in the key-value pair.

-But the key-value store here (redis) does not have an API to store metadata information separately.
+But the key-value store here (Redis) does not have an API to store metadata information separately.
 So, readthis works around by prefixing the values with a byte which represents the serialization format.
-Further this byte also contains information regarding if the data is compressed or not.
+Further, this byte also contains information regarding if the data is compressed or not.

-So, the data stored is not actually the serialized data.
-Insteaad it is `metadata byte` + `serialized data`. ([link to source](https://github.com/sorentwo/readthis/blob/541c4227b92f6bcd76c647ff95e7783f896259c3/lib/readthis/entity.rb#L104-L128))
+So, the data stored is not serialized data.
+Instead it is `metadata byte` + `serialized data`. ([link to source](https://github.com/sorentwo/readthis/blob/541c4227b92f6bcd76c647ff95e7783f896259c3/lib/readthis/entity.rb#L104-L128))

 ```ruby
 def compose(value, marshal, compress)